Krillere/Expressions/README.md

-tail(list) # Returns everything but the first object init(list) # Returns everything but the last object
+tail(list) # Returns everything but the first object init(list) # Returns everything but the last object ends(lst) # Returns a list containing the first and last object in 'lst'

 get(list, nth) # Fetches the nth object in a list take(list, num) # Returns 'num' items from list